 Try not to get stuck on specific cuisines and spice combinations, says Frisch.
 “Cardamom is used a lot in Indian cooking, but it has so many applications.
 It’s great in sauces, stews, meats, granola—anything with a little sweetness, cardamom really elevates it.”
 His advice: to be open and experimental and try spices in dishes you already like to cook rather than feeling you have to learn a new cuisine or follow a really specific recipe.
 Kadri agrees, “I use our chilies as much in Italian cuisine as I do Indian cuisine and I use our turmeric across all cuisines.
 Filipino food, Iranian food, Thai food—everything gets an earthy hit of turmeric.”

 If you have a favorite store-bought blend, just look at its ingredients, buy those individual spices and DIY at home says Irani: “You'll save a fortune since blends tend to be marked up.”
 To make up your own blend, he says to experiment with your favorite spice flavors.
 Add equal parts of whole spices that you’ll roast and grind and 1/3 less for really strong spices such as turmeric, cayenne, cinnamon, and clove.

 Make Your Own Spice Mix

 Here's a quick and easy rub for steaks, chicken thighs, and pork chops that Irani made up based on flavors he likes on steaks and pork chops:

 1 teaspoon fennel seeds

 1 teaspoon whole black peppercorns

-1/2 teaspoon red chilli flakes (if you can get a whole ancho or guajillo dried pepper that's even better but chilli flakes are a fine sub).
+1/2 teaspoon red chili flakes (if you can get a whole ancho or guajillo dried pepper that's even better but chili flakes are a fine sub).

 1/2 teaspoon garlic powder